Tired of your go-to frozen Italian-style meatball? We were too. That’s why we tried every variety available at our local grocery store.

 Frozen meatball taste test?
 Yesssss.

 So I suggested to my daughter that we try every meatball in the grocery store and she instantly said yes.
 I love her adventurous spirit.
-After a little prep work, we realized we’d need to narrow it down some — or risk complete meatball annihilation.
+She didn’t even have to think about it.
+After a little prep work, we realized we’d need to narrow it down though — or risk complete meatball annihilation.
 So we honed the plan.

 Beef Italian-style meatballs (though blends were fine).

 And we’d cook them all in the same way: In the microwave.
-It might not be the best way, but it was a consistent way (and let’s be frank: we often make them that way).
+It might not be the best way, but it was a consistent way (and let’s be frank: we often make them that way.
+I mean, frozen meatballs are all about ease, right?).

 We ended up with seven frozen Italian-style meatball varieties.
 One came in sauce.
 For the rest, we ate them with a favorite tomato sauce on the side.
 Those we tasted with and without sauce.